vlopezalvarez/ietf-l3-ospf-topology/I-D/draft-ogondio-opsawg-ospf-topology.md

 ## YANG Model Overview

 The abstract (base) network data model is defined in the "ietf-network" module of {{!RFC8345}}.
-The OSPF-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with ospf information, which anchor the links and are contained in nodes).
+The OSPF-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with OSPF information, which anchor the links and are contained in nodes).

-The set of parameters and augmentations are included just a node level.
+There is a set of parameters and augmentations that are included at the node level.
 Each parameter and description are detailed following:

 * Network-types: Its presence identifies the OSPF topology type.
 Thus, the network type MUST be ospf-topology.
 + OSPF timer attributes: Identifies the node timer attributes configured in the Network-Element.
 They are SPF wait and the LSP generate.
 - OSPF status: contains the neighbours information.

-The set of parameters and augmentations are included just a termination point level.
+There is a second set of parameters and augmentations are included at the termination point level.
 Each parameter is listed as follows:

 * Interface-type
 + Area ID